jambao24/PSU-Spr2022-SoundsMusic/README.md

 HW 4 README

 aleatoric.py is a Python program that plays continuous audio within a range of one octave from a specified root frequency according to a specified beat.
+This version proves proof of concept (it plays continuously) but doesn't handle user parameters, is written using PyAudio (has a lot of noise for some reason), and is played at double the tempo specified per the BPM.

 Default parameters-
 •	--root KEYNUMBER: Use MIDI key number KEYNUMBER as the root tone of the scale.
 [72]